KalkiEshwarD/aegis/plan.md

 ## 5. Development Plan (7-Day Schedule)
 This is an aggressive timeline focused on delivering a Minimum Viable Product (MVP) first, then layering on advanced features.

-**MVP Definition**: A user can register, log in, upload files (with deduplication and E2EE), view their own files, and delete them.
+**MVP Definition**: A user can register, log in, upload files (with E2EE), view their own files, and delete them.
 All within a Dockerized environment.

 ### Day 1: Project Scaffolding & Foundation
 **Goal**: Create a runnable "hello world" across the entire stack.